 - Case Evaluation and Investigation – Your attorney will gather and review medical records, accident reports, and other evidence to build a strong case.

-- Calculation of Damages – They will determine the full value of your claim, including both economic and non-economic damages.
+- Calculation of Damages – They will determine your claim’s full value, including economic and non-economic property damages.

 - Negotiation with Insurance Companies – Your attorney will handle communications with insurers and push back against unfair settlement offers.

-- Litigation if Necessary – If negotiations fail, your lawyer may file a lawsuit and begin the litigation process if doing so provides the best option for pursuing compensation.
+- Litigation if Necessary—If negotiations fail, your personal injury lawyer may file a lawsuit and begin the litigation process if doing so is the best option for pursuing compensation.

-- Settlement or Trial – While most cases settle before trial, if your case goes to court, your attorney will argue for the compensation you deserve.
+- Settlement or Trial – While most cases settle before trial, your attorney will argue for the compensation you deserve if your case goes to court.

 Over $500 Million